 Prescription and OTC Costs

-You’ll find prescription and over‑the‑counter drug prices in Scottsdale are close to national norms, so factor them into your budget without expecting big surprises.
-Expect pharmacy costs for a common prescription to run about $21.65–$21.75 and over-the-counter pain relief like ibuprofen around $10.98–$11.25.
-Those figures mean prescription drug prices won’t be a major outlier in your monthly expenses.
+Prescription and over-the-counter drug prices in Scottsdale stay close to national norms.
+A common prescription runs about $21.65–$21.75 and over-the-counter pain relief like ibuprofen around $10.98–$11.25.

 Transportation, Gas, and Vehicle Maintenance